• Skip to primary navigation

 For each of the ideas below, assume you’ll need a medium bunch of kale (about 8 ounces), though you can use more or less, as you’d like.
 Finish each salad with salt and freshly ground pepper if you’d like, though this is optional.

-However, if you’re looking for specific kale salad recipes, here are a few on this site:
+If you’re looking for specific massaged kale salad recipes, here are a few on this site:

 • Fruity & Nutty Massaged Kale Salad